-In an effort to broaden our reach to disaster survivors and emergency responders, the Disaster Distress Helpline is developing online peer support communities though “Facebook Groups” for those who have experienced a natural or human-caused disaster.
-These online communities will offer opportunities for survivors and responders to connect with others who have experienced similar events, share accurate information and trusted resources, and help one another continue to heal from the effects of a traumatic event.
+In an effort to broaden our reach to disaster survivors and emergency responders, the Disaster Distress Helpline has developed online peer support communities through Facebook Groups for those who have experienced a natural or human-caused disaster.
+These online communities offer opportunities for survivors and responders to connect with others who have experienced similar events, share accurate information and trusted resources, and help one another continue to heal from the effects of a traumatic event.

-What Will it Offer?
+What Does it Offer?

-The purpose of the DDH Peer Support Communities will be to create enhanced opportunities for survivors and responders of disaster to come together for mutual aid and emotional support.
+The purpose of DDH Online Peer Support Communities is to create enhanced opportunities for survivors and responders of disaster to come together for mutual aid and emotional support.

-DDH Online Peer Support Communities Will Also Include:
+DDH Online Peer Support Communities Also Include:

 Peer support does not take the place of therapy or counseling.
-The opportunity to provide mutual aid and support to others who have faced similar challenges, when and where they need it, offers hope that healing and recovery is possible.
+The opportunity to provide mutual aid and support to others who have faced similar challenges, when and where they need it, offers hope that healing and recovery is possible after a disaster.

 Disaster Distress Helpline 24/7 Support